-This summer, when the weather forecast called for clear blue skies and warm weather (a rarity in San Francisco during the summer) I decided to dust off my bike and bike from San Francisco to Sausalito via the Golden Gate Bridge
+This summer, when the weather forecast called for clear blue skies and warm weather (a rarity in San Francisco during the summer) I decided to dust off my bike and ride from San Francisco to Sausalito via the Golden Gate Bridge.

 (Un)fortunately, the weather forecast was wrong as I woke up to a blanket of fog.
 But, if there’s one thing I’ve learned, you need to embrace the San Francisco weather, so I decided to go anyway.
 Plus, I figured riding in the fog would be better than having the sun beating down on me.